rvm/rvm1-ansible/README.md

 ## Example playbook

-For the sake of this mini example let's assume you have a group called **app** and you have a typical `site.yml` file.
+For the sake of this example let's assume you have a group called **app** and you have a typical `site.yml` file.

 To use this role edit your `site.yml` file to look something like this: